Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-\paragraph{\textbf{Memory Integration}} refers to the process of selectively combining retrieved memory with the model context to enable coherent reasoning or decision-making during inference.
+\textit{\textbf{Memory Condensation}} is the inference-time process of transforming raw, retrieved long-term memories into a structured and compact context for the LLM.
 Integration may span multiple memory sources (e.g., long-term dialogue histories, external knowledge bases) and modalities (e.g., text, images, or videos), enabling richer and contextually grounded generation.
 Recent efforts on memory integration can be broadly categorized into two strategies. \textbf{Static contextual integration} approaches, such as EWE \citep{chen2024improving} and Optimus-1 \citep{li2024optimus}, focus on retrieving and combining static memory entries at inference time to enrich context and improve reasoning consistency.
-In contrast, \textbf{dynamic memory evolution} approaches, exemplified by A-MEM \citep{hou2024myagent}, Synapse \citep{zheng2024synapse}, R2I \citep{samsami2024mastering} and SCM \citep{wang2024enhancing}, emphasize enabling memory to grow, adapt, and restructure over the course of interactions, either through dynamic linking or controlled memory updates.
-While static integration enhances immediate contextual grounding, dynamic evolution is crucial for building more adaptive, lifelong learning agents.
+In contrast, \textbf{dynamic memory evolving} approaches, exemplified by A-MEM \citep{hou2024myagent}, Synapse \citep{zheng2024synapse}, R2I \citep{samsami2024mastering}, and SCM \citep{wang2024enhancing}, emphasize enabling memory to grow, adapt, and restructure over the course of interactions, either through dynamic linking or controlled memory updates.
+While static integration strengthens immediate contextual grounding, recent work has transformed condensation into a more agentic paradigm, Agentic Context Engineering (ACE) \citep{zhang2025agentic}, in which an autonomous agent proactively refines, prioritizes, and restructures retrieved contexts to maximize reasoning efficiency.
+This agent-driven evolution of memory condensation represents a crucial step toward building adaptive, self-improving, and lifelong learning agents.

-\paragraph{\textbf{Memory Grounded Generation}} refers to utilizing retrieved memory content that has been integrated to guide the generation of responses.
-Existing methods can be broadly categorized into three types based on how memory influences generation.
-First, \textbf{Self-Reflective Reasoning} methods, such as MoT \citep{li-qiu-2023-mot} and StructRAG \citep{li2024structrag}, retrieve self-generated or structured memory traces to guide intermediate reasoning steps, enhancing multi-hop inference during decoding.
-Second, \textbf{Feedback-Guided Correction} approaches, including the method of MemoRAG \citep{qian2024memorag} and Repair \citep{tandon2021learning}, leverage feedback memories or memory-informed clues to constrain generation, preventing repeated errors and improving output robustness.
-Third, \textbf{Contextually-Aligned Long-Term Generation} techniques, exemplified by COMEDY \citep{chen2024compress}, MemoChat \citep{lu2023memochat}, and ReadAgent \citep{pmlr-v235-lee24c}, integrate compressed or extracted memory summaries into the generation process to maintain coherence over long dialogues or extended documents.
-These methods collectively enhance generation quality, consistency, and reasoning depth, though challenges like noise in memory and reliability of retrieved memories remain to be addressed.